bitovi/hatchify/doc/react/README.md

 ### model

-A set of hooks and promises for each of the defined schemas to be used in the app.
+The `model` is a set of hooks and promises for each of the defined schemas to be used in the app.
 These get used under the hood in the Hatchify components, but are available for use in situations where customization is needed.

 - createOne
 - deleteOne